pybliometrics-dev/pybliometrics/docs/reference/sciencedirect/SerialTitle.rst

     </div>

-By default, `SerialTitle()` retrieves only the most recent metrics, although yearly data is availble from 1996 onwards.
+By default, `SerialTitle()` retrieves only the most recent metrics, although yearly data is available from 1996 onwards.
 If you provide a year or a range of years via the optional parameter `years`, `SerialTitle()` will retrieve information for these years (except for the CiteScore):

 .. code-block:: python